Corvirtus Blog

 Personality

-With over 100 years of scientific inquiry around personality (and Corvirtus' forty years of experience in the industry) there's meaningful evidence of what enduring traits drive leadership success in a restaurant environment.
+With over 100 years of scientific inquiry around personality (and Corvirtus' forty-plus years of contribution in the industry) there's meaningful evidence of what enduring traits drive leadership success in a restaurant environment.
 Our team of industrial and organizational psychologists, for example, have found three unique qualities that set successful restaurant leaders apart from those in other industries.

 Curiosity and Open-Mindedness.
 The fast pace and human-centeredness of the restaurant industry means successful managers and leaders embrace flexibility.